dhis2/dhis2-android-docs/content/capture-app/app-android-settings-configuration.md

 > **Warning (New 2.3)**
 >
-> When using DHIS2 version equal to or higher to 2.40, only users with "M_androidsettingsapp" authority can *save or update* the configuration, but any user will have *view* access once it is created.
+> When using DHIS2 version equal to or higher to 2.40, only users with "M_androidsettingsapp" or "ALL" authority can *save or update* the configuration, but any user will have *view* access once it is created.
 >